Meett27/Django-Invoice-system/README.md

 3) How many agents can handle system at a time.

 ```
-If we are using the conventional cloud hosted system without a load balancer and scaling system,
+Here we are using Heroku cloud platform without any configuration of load balancing and scaling for our application
-the app might be slow as it is intensive CRUD oriented.
+it might be slow after some limit of how many users can handled by our network

 Thus,every person can access the system and work with it easily.